alexguerra-dev/playground/doc/vscode.md

 > It will have a log of all the text anyway.
 So, there is no reason to keep the window open.

 ### Profiles

+### My Keybindings

+- show/hide finder: `\<leader\> f f`

+I am not sure what `:bprevious` and `:bnext` do.
+I think they are for switching between buffers.
+I am not sure what a buffer is.

+I think it would be good to be able to stage all changes and then go to the source control tab.
+I have changed the focus git keybinding to `Shift + Cmd + g g`.
+I can remember the _g_ is for git.
+To stage all changes I can use `Shift + Cmd + g s`